-The board of directors presents candidates for the position of director to the shareholders at their general meeting, based on the recommendations of the compensation and nomination committee.
+The board of directors presents candidates for the position of director to shareholders in their general meeting, based on the recommendation of the nomination committee.
 Candidates are selected on the basis of their qualifications, knowledge, professional experience, skills, nationality, propriety, age and independence with respect to the business activities of the Company.